BenLangmead/bowtie/MANUAL.markdown

 `2`=orange, `3`=red) or as characters `A/C/G/T` (`A`=blue, `C`=green,
 `G`=orange, `T`=red).

-Note that CSFASTA files typically include a primer base as the first character of a read; e.g.:
+Note that sometimes reads will include a primer base as the first character of each read; e.g.:

     >1_53_33_F3
     T2213120002010301233221223311331